theoladune/AIVC-Seminar/text/script.md

 Let's now have a look at the contribution of the conditioning transform alone.
-To obtain this visualisation, we just feed the references to the conditioning transform in order to get the conditioning latent variables.
-Then we feed only the conditioning latent variables to the synthesis.
+To obtain this visualisation, we just feed the references to the conditioning transform in order to get the conditioning latent variable.
+Then we feed only the conditioning latent variable to the synthesis.
 This represents what can be obtained at the decoder, with no transmission.
 As you can see, the motion of the people in the background is pretty well infered at the decoder.
 However, the girl's motion in the foreground is a bit too complex to be infered at the